writer / narrator / producer

 His complete right brain/left brain approach to work has led him to hold positions at Maclean’s Magazine and Rogers Broadcasting, get his MBA later in his career, and write and record music.

-Since 2011, he’s released five collections (four EPs and an album) and eight standalone singles of songs he wrote.
+Since 2011, he’s released six collections (four EPs and two album) and eight standalone singles of songs he wrote.
 Not bound by one genre, his music ranges from singer-songwriter and contemporary country to orchestral instrumentals.
 Most of his recordings were recorded in Nashville with some of that city's best musicians.

 James’s 2014 song and recording “God Make Me Strong Enough” is a favorite for many father-daughter wedding dances.